popsUlfr/steamos-btrfs/README.md

 ## TODO

-[ ] Signal btrfs conversion progress using plymouth
+- [ ] Signal btrfs conversion progress using plymouth
-[ ] Make it more robust in many different situations
+- [ ] Make it more robust in many different situations
-[ ] Test more
+- [ ] Test more
-[ ] Test with real Setam Deck
+- [ ] Test with real Steam Deck